svki0001/blog/cldte41kg000009l9aki5dhfm.md

 # Git Flow

-Projects can be developed using GitHub with the following flow:
+Projects can be developed using Git with the following flow:

 ![The entire Git Flow (PR = Pull Request)](https://cdn.hashnode.com/res/hashnode/image/upload/v1675722239644/9a7188b0-575e-4df0-be63-92d46b0383a8.png align="center")